End Point Assessment doesn’t need to be complicated.

 How long does End Point Assessment take?

 End Point Assessment must be complete within three months of the learner passing Gateway.
 The length of each assessment period depends on the apprenticeship itself, on the schedule agreed between the employer and the EPAO, and on the learner’s progress through their training.

 What does End Point Assessment cost?

 Costs for End Point Assessment vary by apprenticeship standard.
 This will normally not exceed 20% of the upper limit of the funding band for that standard.
 We also offer deals based on your cohort size and requirements.
-Get in touch with us today to tell us what you need and to find out how we can help.
+Contact us today to tell us what you need and find out how we can help.

 How is End Point Assessment paid?

 If you pay the Apprenticeship Levy the Government will make the funds available to you once your apprenticeship training is registered.
 At present, the training provider manages EPAO payment, but in future the ESFA will handle these payments directly.

 When should I book an EPAO?